ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * Clarified use of "application groups".

-* Revised use of protocols and transport profiles with broker and KDC.
+* Revised use of protocols and transport profiles with Broker and KDC.

 * Revised overview of the profile and its security associations.